harrywalker146/electionanalytics/posts/week5.md

 of large populations and many house races, swing states like Virginia, Pennsylvania, Michigan, have high volume.
 This may be because many of the house races in these states are competitive, leading for candidates to want to advertise more.
-In addition, both parties have similar breakdowns when it comes to the tone of their advertisements, with attack (criticizing the opponent), contrast (comparing the two candidates), and promote (highlighting personal qualities, voting records, beliefs etc) each making up roughly 33% of all advertisements for each party.

 <img src="week5_files/figure-markdown_github/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />